DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how-to-test-the-api-effectively.md

 ## Before starting

-Get familiar with the [Swagger API documentation](/api/docs/v3).
+Bookmark the [Swagger API documentation](/api/docs/v3).
+It includes:

+* a list of all available API endpoints
+* required data fields and formats
+* response types and error messages

 Read our [guidance on keeping data in sync](/api/guidance/keeping-data-in-sync).

 ## Test in the sandbox

-Use the [sandbox environment](/api) to test API integrations without affecting real data.
+Use the [sandbox environment](https://sandbox.register-early-career-teachers.education.gov.uk/api/) to test API integrations without affecting real data.

 Try each operation individually before automating.